David Dinkins, NYC's first Black mayor, has died at 93

 A state report issued in 1993, an election year, cleared Dinkins of the persistently repeated charge that he intentionally held back police in the first days of the violence, but criticized him for not stepping up as a leader.

-In a 2013 memoir, Dinkins accused the police department of letting the disturbance get out of hand, and also took a share of the blame, on the grounds that "the buck stopped with me."
+In a 2013 memoir, Dinkins accused the police department of letting the disturbance get out of hand but also took a share of the blame, on the grounds that "the buck stopped with me."
 But he bitterly blamed his election defeat on prejudice: "I think it was just racism, pure and simple."

 Born in Trenton, New Jersey, on July 10, 1927, Dinkins moved with his mother to Harlem when his parents divorced, but returned to his hometown to attend high school.
 There, he learned an early lesson in discrimination: Blacks were not allowed to use the school swimming pool.